 \section{Introduction}

-In this paper, we bring several streams of previous research together: the categorical perspective on model comparison games and the associated logical equivalences introduced in \cite{abramsky2017Pebbling,abramsky2021Relating}; the notion of arboreal categories introduced in \cite{abramsky2021Arboreal} to provide an axiomatic framework for these constructions; the linear variant of one of these constructions introduced in \cite{montacute2021} to capture path-width, motivated by work of Dalmau in constraint satisfaction \cite{dalmau}; and the linear time -- branching time spectrum of behavioural equivalences studied by van Glabbeek \cite{vanglabbeek1, vanglabbeek2}, motivated by concurrency theory.
-We develop a general axiomatics for linear time logics and equivalences within finite model theory, and in this setting prove a Rossman preservation theorem, and a van Benthem-Rosen characterisation theorem.
+In this paper, we bring several lines of research together: the categorical perspective on model comparison games and the associated logical equivalences introduced in \cite{abramsky2017Pebbling,abramsky2021Relating}; the notion of arboreal categories introduced in \cite{abramsky2021Arboreal}, which provide an axiomatic framework for these constructions; the linear variant of one of these constructions introduced in \cite{montacute2021} to capture pathwidth, motivated by the work of Dalmau on constraint satisfaction~\cite{dalmau}; and the linear-time branching-time spectrum of behavioural equivalences studied by Van Glabbeek \cite{vanglabbeek1,vanglabbeek2} and motivated by concurrency theory.
+We develop a general axiomatic framework for linear-time logics and equivalences within finite model theory, and in this setting prove new preservation and characterisation theorems.

-The first stream originates from model-comparison games -- a well-known method for comparing relational structures.
-These games are graded by (typically finite) ordinals that correspond to bounding the associated logic by some syntactic resource.
-For example, Duplicator having a winning strategy in the two-sided $k$-pebble game~\cite{immerman1982} corresponds to relational structures being equivalent in infinitary logic with $k$ variables.
-Abramsky, Dawar, and Wang \cite{abramsky2017Pebbling} demonstrated that winning strategies in the $k$-pebble game, and two similar variants, can be formalised in terms of morphisms in the coKleisli category associated with the pebbling comonad $\Pk$ over the category of relational structures.

-Subsequent work showed that similar game comonads exist for the Ehrenfeucht-{\Fraisse} games~\cite{abramsky2021Relating}, modal bisimulation games~\cite{abramsky2021Relating}, games for guarded first-order logic~\cite{abramsky2020Guarded}, games for hybrid/bounded logic~\cite{abramsky2021Hybrid}, and games for finite variable logic with generalised quantifiers~\cite{oconghaile2020}.
-A remarkable feature of each of these comonads is that the coalgebras over the respective comonad correspond to certain forms of tree decompositions of relational structures.
-The resource index on the comonad matches some combinatorial parameter defined in terms of these decompositions.
-For example, coalgebras over the pebbling comonad $\Pk$ encode the data of a tree decomposition of width $< k$ and coalgebras over the Ehrenfeucht-{\Fraisse} comonad $\Ek$ are forest covers of height $\leq k$.
-Consequently, $\Pk$ and $\Ek$ provide novel characterisations of tree-width and tree-depth, respectively.

-In recent work by Montacute and Shah \cite{montacute2021}, a `linear' variant of the pebbling comonad~$\Pk$ -- the pebble-relation comonad~$\PRk$, was introduced.
-Coalgebras over~$\PRk$ correspond to path decompositions of width~$< k$ and hence provide a new definition for pathwidth.
-Interestingly, the logic captured by~$\PRk$ correspond to the restricted conjunction fragment of the~$k$-variable logic captured by~$\Pk$.
-Dalmau \cite{dalmau} showed that definability of constraint satisfaction problems in this logic corresponds to definability in linear Datalog and restricted Krom SNP.